 Community service sentences are measured in hours, not days.
 Court sentences can be converted from days to hours if approved by the court.
 Unless specified by the courts, one day can be converted to eight hours of community service.

-Defendants will be assigned to a non-profit or governmental location.
-The defendant is given a time card to track their community service hours.
-It is up to the defendant to coordinate with the assigned location to schedule community service hours.
-Defendants are required to complete a minimum of 20 hours a month until the sentence is complete.
+It is up to the participant to coordinate with the assigned location to schedule community service hours.
+They are required to complete a minimum of 20 hours a month until the sentence is complete.

-Last year, 694 individuals completed a total of 27,510 community service hours.
+Last year, 1,831 people placed in SCS programs completed a total of 90,000 community service hours.

 Eligibility requirements for the SCS Program:

-- May not be supervised by a relative while performing community service
+- They can't be supervised by a relative while performing community service.

-- Must serve at a non-profit or governmental placement.
+- They must serve at a non-profit or governmental placement.

-If a defendant has been found guilty of the following charges, they are not eligible for the Sheriff’ Community Service Program.
+If an inmate has been found guilty of the following charges, they are not eligible for the Sheriff’ Community Service Program.